RobItu/OpenTruth/readme.md

 ## Environment Variables

 NextJS cannot read environment variables set by chainlink env-enc so they need to be set up twice.
-Once in `/OpenTruth` with chainlink env-enc and the other inside `/OpenTruth/frontend` with a `.env.local` file for NextJS
+Once in `/OpenTruth/backend` with chainlink env-enc and the other in `/OpenTruth/frontend` with a `.env.local` file for NextJS

-1. **chainlink env-enc** _(C:/Users/Your/Path/OpenTruth
+1. **chainlink env-enc** _( /OpenTruth/backend )_
-   )_

 ```
 //set password